Aantrreksh/sql-query/sqlref/sql_reference.md

 | ------------------ | ---------------- |
 | value 1 IS NOT DISTINCT FROM value2 | (value1 IS NOT NULL AND value2 IS NOT NULL AND value1 = value 2) OR (value1 IS NULL AND value2 IS NULL) |
 | value 1 IS DISTINCT FROM value2 | NOT (value1 IS NOT DISTINCT FROM value2)|
-{: caption="Table 35.
-DISTINCT predicate and search condition." caption-side="bottom"}
+{: caption="DISTINCT predicate and search condition." caption-side="bottom"}

 #### Examples - predicate
 {: #examples-predicate}